jsmolka/jsmolka.github.io/content/eggvance/progress-5.md

 }
 ```

 Actions similar to this have to be done at all places which relate to states defined in the `State` enum.
 Once we have a functional `state` variable in place we can start thinking about writing a `dispatch` function which takes the state into consideration.
-The five different state require 32 different dispatch functions to be defined (in theory at least, the actual number would be lower).
-Here we can use C++'s templates to create an optimized dispatch function for each state case without writing more than one function.
+The five different states require 32 different dispatch functions to be defined (in theory at least, the actual number would be lower).
+Here we can use C++'s templates to create an optimized dispatch function for each state case without writing more than one function (the current implementation looks like [this](https://github.com/jsmolka/eggvance/blob/5d36e1067d15bb0d611719d8d7022de567a0488b/eggvance/src/arm/arm.cpp#L69)).

 ```cpp
 template<uint state>